4IR means manufacturers are using technology and digital marketing techniques to streamline their marketing strategy

 You can find these options in the left-hand side menu for your Google Ads account.
 Targeted locations can be turned on and off with the touch of a button.
 So you've got no excuses for wasting money on locations, or products, that won't win you customers.

 Paid search marketing is just one example of numerous strategies manufacturing marketers can implement to increase their reach.
-We've got marketing training, tools, and templates to support your business to reach more customers.
 Our RACE Practical Digital Strategy Learning Path covers paid and organic (mentioned above), plus earned media, influencers, partnerships and acquisition planning.

 Interact: Content marketing

 Once you've got your customer onto your webpage, now is time to delight them with content that will keep them interacting with you.
-Content Marketing Institute reported in their 2021 insights that last year manufacturing marketers used email newsletters, blogs, and videos as their top 3 content types.
+Content Marketing Institute reported in their manufacturing content marketing 2023 insights that last year manufacturing marketers used videos, short articles, and infographics as their top 3 content types.

 Your marketing content will, of course, depend on your objectives.
 By integrating your content marketing outputs within the RACE Framework, you can make sure your great content is working hard for your strategy.